 If the insured person was the breadwinner, their income has obviously stopped, but there’s still a need to cover the cost of raising a child or children.
 Family income benefit usually pays the surviving partner an annual amount in line with the cost of raising a child, until they are eighteen, or perhaps twenty one if they’re in full-time education.
 An adviser will tailor a policy to suit your needs and budget.

 Can you combine different policies?

 Absolutely, typical policies could be life and critical illness cover, but you can also cover for serious illness which tends to be the more common one.
 All the policies complement each other really well in terms of what they cover for.

 How you determine which policies are right for you is really down to your priorities and there’s lots of different policies that can help you cover them all.
 You could actually have all four of the policies we’ve mentioned above, to be covered for all different events.

 What about planning for inheritance tax?

-Inheritance tax planning is really important and usually forms part of an independent financial review.
+Inheritance tax planning is really important and usually forms part of a financial review.
 It’s not an area we can currently advise on.
-Life insurance cover plays a huge part in inheritance tax planning, so seek advice from an independent financial adviser to go through your options.
+Life insurance cover plays a huge part in inheritance tax planning, so seek advice from a financial adviser to go through your options.

 How much should I budget for mortgage protection?